Skip to content

 ETIS

-ETIS COMP330 Flagship Implementation
+ETIS COMP 330/474 Flagship Implementation

-The Loyola University Chicago COMP330/474 implementation is the flagship ETIS educational implementation and feedback system.
+The Loyola University Chicago COMP 330/474 implementation is the flagship ETIS educational implementation and feedback system.

-It also shows how an educational framework improves when it is tested through real students, real teams, real projects, real constraints, and real evidence.
+It shows how ETIS operates in a real software engineering course—and how the Educational Ecosystem improves when tested through real students, teams, projects, constraints, reviews, and engineering evidence.

 Educational laboratories are where educational frameworks become trustworthy.